gxgl314/space_shoot/README.md

 # space_shoot
-a space soot game use pygame
+a space shoot game use pygame